 What is a bridging loan?

-A Bridging loan is a short term, interest only loans designed to either ‘bridge’ the gap between incoming debt and credit becoming available, or provide capital to fund a project when timing is of the essence.
+A Bridging loan is a short term, interest-only loan designed to either ‘bridge’ the gap between incoming debt and credit becoming available, or provide capital to fund a project when timing is of the essence.
 A bridging loan is a great solution when you need finance quickly in order to take advantage of opportunities that arise or resolve emergency situations.

 Interest rates are typically high compared to other financial products, but bridge loans are often much quicker to arrange than mortgages and can often be more flexible.